 Get outside – It may be a little colder and breezier, but the benefits of getting outside far outweigh the challenges of the cooler weather.
 Wrapping up warm and getting outside is one of the best ways to lift a low mood, and raise your energy and motivation.
 Go to the park, walk round a lake or through the woods.
 Take a friend, take the kids, take the dog, or just walk on your own and enjoy the opportunity for some mindfulness as you take in the beauty of nature around you.

 Be social – It’s easy to slip into the habit of just curling up on the sofa in front of the TV during the darker evenings, and there’s nothing wrong with that if this is your favourite way to relax, but take care not to isolate yourself.
 Even if you don’t want to get out and about in the evenings, which can feel like quite an effort when it’s dark and chilly, you could invite friends to visit or keep in touch with distant friends on Skype.
 If the dark evenings put you off going out, you could still meet up with friends during the day or on a weekend.

 Be grateful – This isn’t for everyone, but practising daily gratitude can really help to keep you feeling positive.
 Try writing a gratitude list each morning, or just noticing things you are grateful for during the day.
 Keep your focus on the good stuff, and it helps to keep things in perspective.

 I’d love to know what you enjoy about the Autumn, and what you’ll be doing to keep your mood positive as it gets darker and colder.
-Send me a message and let me know, or you could post it in the Love Your Life Facebook community, which you can join now if you haven’t joined already.
+Send me a message and let me know.